programaker-project/Programaker-Core/README.md

 * Go to the frontend directory: `cd frontend`
 * Install dependencies: `npm install .`
-* Download extra css and font type resources through the Makefile: `make`
+* Download necessary css and font type resources using the Makefile: `make`
 * Start the development server: `npm run start`

 After this, the frontend can be accessed on http://localhost:4200